eliotstocker/piratemedia.tv/fs/work/help.md

 | git status   |       | Goto my github account     |
 | sendmail     | email | Send Eliot an email        |

-*PS: This shell is unix like, if you're into it, you might find other interesting stuff in the filesystem*
+*PS: This shell is unix like, if you're into it, you might find other interesting stuff in the file system*